nunobrum/spicelib/README.md

 ## History

 * Version 1.4.5
+    * Implemented Reading multiple plots inside of a RAW file (NGSPICE) (Fixes Issue #218)
     * Fixing Issue #214 - Netlist concatenations are badly interpreted
     * Fixing Issue #213 - Add support for Verilog A elements
     * Fixing Issue #211 - Case sensitive on the rename_format argument on RawWrite.add_traces_from_raw()
     * Replacing outdated mail
     * Implemented in SpiceEditor a dictionary containing all the updates.
 Used to implement the next point:
-    * TODO: Implemented a method in SimRunner that writes into a new RAW file a list of traces from all previous run
+    * Implemented a method in SimRunner that writes into a new RAW file a list of traces from all previous runs
 * Version 1.4.4
     * Fixed Issue #207 - Resolving symbol file paths for LTspice in wine
     * Fixed Issues #197 and #198 - Improved support for many elements, documented limitations